MarioLFB/Revixa-frontend/README.md

 - **Social Authentication**: Enable users to log in with social media accounts like Google or LinkedIn.
 - **Notifications**: Introduce notifications to keep users updated on relevant activity and engagement.
 - **Enhanced Admin Tools**: Expand admin capabilities to improve monitoring and moderation of user-generated content.

+## Validation

+### HTML Validation

+The W3C HTML Validator was used to validate the website’s HTML, with no errors detected.

+### CSS Validation

+The W3C CSS Validator was used to validate the website’s CSS, with all files passing validation.

+### JavaScript Validation

+ESLint was used to validate the JavaScript, ensuring code quality and adherence to standards.

+### Accessibility Validation

+Lighthouse and WAVE tools were used to evaluate the website’s accessibility, achieving high scores.